 Down Payment: What Is It And How Does It Work?

-If you’re ready to put renting behind you and try your hand at buying a house, a great first step is to save for a down payment.
-But how much money do you need?
-How can you save for a down payment?
-Why do you need a down payment at all?
+If you’re ready to put renting behind you and buy a house, a great first step is to save for a down payment.

-We’ve created a quick guide that will help you understand down payments, why they’re usually required and how much you should put down to buy a home.
+Use our quick guide to understand what a down payment is, why you usually need to save for one and how much you should put down to buy a home.

 Down Payment Definition

-A down payment on a house is the cash that the buyer pays upfront in a real estate transaction and other large purchases.
-Down payments are typically a percentage of the purchase price and can range from as little as 3% to as much as 20% for a property being used as a primary residence.
+A down payment on a house is the money a buyer pays upfront to complete the real estate transaction.
+Down payments are typically a percentage of a home’s purchase price and can range from 3% – 20% for a primary residence.

-The required down payment is usually determined by the type of mortgage you choose, but your financial situation and the type of property you’re buying (whether it’s your primary residence or an investment property, for example).
+The required down payment is usually determined by the type of mortgage you choose, your financial situation and the type of property you’re buying (a primary residence or an investment property, for example).

 See What You Qualify For